A-P-Kaviraj/nestjs-address-management-system/README.md

 ## Notes

 -   Make sure RabbitMQ is running and accessible at `localhost:5672`.
--   Ensure that email credentials are correctly configured in `email.service.ts` to enable email functionality.
+-   Ensure that email credentials are correctly configured in `email.service.ts` & `user.service.ts` to enable email functionality.